Bruno Mars: 2015–2018: Super Bowl 50 halftime performance and 24K Magic

-2018–2022: Further collaborations and An Evening with Silk Sonic
+2018–2022: Collaborations and An Evening with Silk Sonic

 According to Nile Rodgers, Mars worked on Chic's studio album It's About Time (2018).
 In early 2018, he worked with recording engineer Charles Moniz and the songwriting-and-recording Stereotypes.
 Mars and rappers Gucci Mane and Kodak Black released "Wake Up in the Sky" for Mane's thirteenth studio album, Evil Genius, in September of that year; it reached number 11 in the U.S. In February 2019, he and Cardi B released "Please Me".
 The single peaked at number three on the Billboard Hot 100, and reached the top 20 in Canada, New Zealand and the UK.
 Mars, Ed Sheeran and Chris Stapleton collaborated on "Blow" five months later for Sheeran's fourth studio album, No.6 Collaborations Project (2019).
 Mars posted a picture of himself in a recording studio in October of that year, hinting at new music.

 A partnership was announced in February 2020 between Mars and Disney for a "music-themed theatrical narrative" in which the singer would star in and produce the film.
 A month later, it was confirmed that Mars was working on his next album with Babyface.
 During the COVID-19 lockdown, he wrote music every day for his upcoming album.
 That year, Mars sold part of his song catalog to Warner Chappell Music and kept a small share; his co-publishing contract with BMG was also part of the deal.
 In 2021, Mars was reportedly paid $3.2 million to perform at the Cape Cod wedding of the Motorola CEO's son.